lansinghd/ADVi3pp-User-Manual/LCD-Touch-Screen-Manual.md

 * Once you are satisfied with the leveling, press the **Back** button.

-**💡 Tip**: *A feeler gauge are cheap and you can buy one for a few dollars on Amazon, Banggood, etc. For example (randomly chosen items)*:
+**Tip**: *A feeler gauge are cheap and you can buy one for a few dollars on Amazon, Banggood, etc. For example (randomly chosen items)*:

 ![](assets/gauge1.png)